Materials-Consortia/OPTIMADE/optimade.rst

   The format SHOULD be a one-line description, followed by a new paragraph (two newlines), followed by a more detailed description of all the requirements and conventions of the defined property.
   Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.

-- :filed:`$comment`: String.
+- :field:`$comment`: String.
   A human-readable comment relevant in the context of the raw definition data.
-  These comments should be omitted in formatted descriptions of the property shown to end users.
+  These comments should be omitted in formatted descriptions of the property shown to the end users.
-  (Comments relevant in descriptions for end users should go into :field:`description`.)
+  (Comments in descriptions relevant to the end users should go into :field:`description`.)
   Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.

-  This field, along with a few others, should be seen as annotations rather then integral parts of the Property Definition.
+  This field should be seen as an annotation rather then an integral part of the Property Definition.
   Two Property Definitions that only differ by the value of any :field:`$comment` fields are considered the same, and as explained in relation to the :field:`$id` field below, they SHOULD share the same :field:`$id`.

 - :field:`deprecated`: Boolean.